eoghanriley/truffle-plays/README.md

 If you have any issues in setting it up or find any bugs you can either create an issue here on github or email me at truffle@eoghanriley.dev
 If you find a security issue ONLY send it truffle@eoghanriley.dev and please do it promptly so it can be fixed.
-Lastly if you use this shoot me and email at truffle@eoghanriley.dev as I would love to see it in action.
+If you use this shoot me and email at truffle@eoghanriley.dev as I would love to see it in action.
+Lastly, if you work at truffle and want me to change the name I completley understand and just shoot me an email.

 ## How to use

+Currently truffle-plays is in alpha which is why there is the whole hosting setup.
+If you want to know about the future of the project you can skip to the end of this guide to see where I talk about the future plans of truffle-plays

 ### Server